• Skip to main content

 When Apple introduced App Previews to their developer community at WWDC back 2014, they emphasized that these videos are “strongly encouraged.”
 Apple knows that video is an extremely effective way introduce prospective customers to an app — just look at their TV ads that focus on just one app.
 They added embedded videos to the App Store so that developers could take advantage of the power of video right in their app listings.

 Developers publishing on Google Play were able to add a video to their app listings for years before Apple introduced the option, and they’re equally encouraged to do so there.
-In fact, our founder heard from a top member of the Google Play team that having a video embedded in a Play Store listing makes a big difference in the visibility of the app.
+In fact, our founder heard from a top member of the Google Play team that having a video embedded in a Play Store listing makes a big difference in the visibility of the app – basically, Google’s algorithms prioritize listings with videos.

 So, unless you have an app that is so simple that it can be fully explained in a few screenshots (a basic calculator, for example), a video should be an essential part of your app store listing — no matter which store you use.